HLFCode/http_server/README.md

 Will respond to POSTs with Transfer-Encoding: chunked or as plain text

+Edit content.txt to change the content sent back to the client

 Optional chunk size

 Best to run in a virtual environment